 What Is the Sombrero Galaxy?
 And Why Is It So Majestic?

 Ever since life on Earth began, we have always been curious pretty much about everything around us as well as ourselves.
 We used seeds and water and started agriculture.
 We came across animals and domesticated them.
-We rubbed rocks to make a fire.
-And we looked at the vast, blue sky and wondered if there was anything that lay beyond it.
+We rubbed rocks to make fire.
+And we looked at the vast, blue sky and wondered if there was anything laying beyond it.

-Way before it referred to an English milk chocolate bar, the term ‘galaxy’ was used to describe thousands of star systems that revolve around giant black holes.
+Way before it referred to an English milk chocolate bar, the term ‘galaxy’ was used to describe thousands of star systems that revolve around a giant black hole.
 Our galaxy, called the Milky Way, has 100 billion stars at the minimum; each is orbited by at least one planet.
-On the other hand, Sagittarius A* is the supermassive black hole residing at the centre of the Milky Way and pulling every other object to it.
+Sagittarius A* is the supermassive black hole residing at the centre of the Milky Way and pulling every other object to it.

 Ever since the telescope was invented, the search for galaxies never stopped.
-From the first Galilean Telescope, the first to be pointed at the sky, to the Hubble Space Telescope and the James Webb Space Telescope, scientists could find out around (or maybe even more) 100 billion galaxies in the vast universe.
+From the famous,1609 Galilean Telescope, the first to ever be pointed at the sky, to the James Webb Space Telescope that was launched in December 2021, scientists used telescope to find out about (or maybe even more) 100 billion floating galaxies in the vast universe.

 So let’s hop into it.